itmm/visual-crypto/docs/index.md

 # Implementing Visual Cryptography in JavaScript
-* A small project to bootstrap a single page application that performs Visual Cryptography
+* a small project to bootstrap a single page application that performs Visual Cryptography

 ```
 @inc(structure.md)
 ```
-* File structure of the project
+* file structure of the project

 ```
 @inc(two-imgs.md)
 ```
-* Draw two images over each other
+* draw two images over each other